Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 An Open Truck Creates Pressure Across The Entire Operation

-CDL driver recruiting is not only a hiring problem.
+Driver acquisition is not only a hiring problem.
 Open trucks affect revenue, dispatch planning, customer responsiveness, driver communication, equipment utilization, and the owner's ability to see what needs to happen next.

 Idle Equipment